HaSYuksel/credit-manager-app/README.md

+🛡️ Personal Project Disclosure
+This project is a personal project developed entirely on personal time, using personal resources.
+It is not related to any past or current employer.

 # 💳 Credit Manager App

 A centralized dashboard to monitor, track, and optimize multiple credit card accounts across different banks.
 Designed for personal finance nerds who want to stop jumping between apps and start making smarter spending decisions.